Kane (wrestler): Team Hell No (2012–2013)

-On the July 8 episode of Raw, Kane beat Christian in a Money in the Bank qualifying match, then he was attacked and injured by the debuting Wyatt Family, removing him from his scheduled match at Money in the Bank.
+On the July 8 episode of Raw, Kane beat Christian in a Money in the Bank qualifying match, then he was attacked and injured by the debuting Wyatt Family, removing him from his scheduled match at Money in the Bank on July 14.
 Kane returned three weeks later, losing to Bryan.
-Following the match, he was attacked again by The Wyatt Family, setting up a Ring of Fire match at SummerSlam against Bray Wyatt.
+Following the match, he was attacked again by The Wyatt Family, setting up a Ring of Fire match at SummerSlam on August 18 against Bray Wyatt.
 Kane lost the match, following interference from Erick Rowan and Luke Harper, and after another attack, he was carried out of the arena by The Wyatt Family.
 The storyline was put in place to allow Jacobs time off to film See No Evil 2.